 If I wasn’t Indian, then what was I?
 I celebrate Indian traditions.
 I wear saris, lehengas, and salwar kameez to religious events.
 Every Saturday, my family and I would watch Bollywood movies.
 I am a practicing Hindu.
 My grandparents speak Bhojpuri.
 My dad had taken Sunday school Hindi lessons.
 And my parents told us we were Indian.
 So why did my subcontinental peers tell me otherwise?

 Despite maintaining Indian practices for over 100 years in a land thousands of miles away from their motherland, Indo-Caribbeans still grapple with defending their Indian identity.
 We’re starting to see more South Asian representation, but Indo-Caribbeans and their stories are still a mere whisper.
-As the diaspora from the Indian subcontinent increasingly assimilates, it too may be treated just like Indo-Caribbeans, but for now, we are often viewed
+As the diaspora from the Indian subcontinent increasingly assimilates, it too may be treated just like Indo-Caribbeans, but for now, we are often viewed as a mere curios

 The Juggernaut tells untold, smart South Asian stories and news you won't find anywhere else.

 It’s like your other email briefings.
 But browner.
 Join thousands and get the best newsletter that curates the global news on South Asia(ns) every Sunday.
 We also send updates on events, giveaways, our original reporting, and more.
 Unsubscribe anytime.